Training and development: Training practice and methods

-Training and development encompass three main activities: training, education, and development.
+Training and development encompasses three main activities: training, education, and development.
 Differing levels and types of development may be used depending on the roles of employees in an organisation.

 The "stakeholders" in training and development are categorized into several classes.
-The sponsors of training and development are senior managers, and line managers are responsible for coaching, resources, and performance.
+The sponsors of training and development are senior managers, while line managers are responsible for coaching, providing resources, and managing performance.
 The clients of training and development are business planners, while the participants are those who undergo the processes.
-The facilitators are human resource management staff and the providers are specialists in the field.
-Each of these groups has its own agenda and motivations, which sometimes conflict with the others'.
+The facilitators are human resource management staff, and the providers are specialists in the field.
+Each of these groups has its own agenda and motivations, which sometimes conflict with those of others.

 Since the 2000s, training has become more trainee-focused, which allows those being trained more flexibility and active learning opportunities.
 These active learning techniques include exploratory/discovery learning, error management training, guided exploration, and mastery training.
 Typical projects in the field include executive and supervisory/management development, new employee orientation, professional skills training, technical/job training, customer-service training, sales-and-marketing training, and health-and-safety training.
 Training is particularly critical in high-reliability organizations, which rely on high safety standards to prevent catastrophic damage to employees, equipment, or the environment (e.g., nuclear power plants and operating rooms).

 The instructional systems design approach (often referred to as the ADDIE model) is often used for designing learning programs and used for instructional design, or the process of designing, developing, and delivering learning content.
 There are 5 phases in the ADDIE model: